What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 Yeah, absolutely.

-So my question is, how can they are they suing him personally or are they suing InfoWars?
+So my question is, how can they, are they suing him personally or are they suing Infowars?

-I I'm not that familiar with the case.
+I'm not that familiar with the case.

-Um I just know that I think it was very shortly after I the two of us appeared, I think that the the verdict came down.
+I just know that I think it was very shortly after the two of us appeared.

-Um so it I it it it popped into my uh into my vision.
+So it popped into my vision.

-Uh and I can't imagine that whatever insurance policy he had would cover a trillion dollars.
+And I can't imagine that whatever insurance policy he had would cover a trillion dollars.

-I I love conspiracy theories when it comes to just the entertainment value of them.
+I love conspiracy theories when it comes to just the entertainment value of them.

 Even though they may raise very, very valid questions and potentially could have kernels of truth in them.